heru-himawan-tl/fdaf-application-example/README.md

-Since this experiment uses shell script, this guide assumes that you are with a GNU/Linux-based operating system that already have a MySQL server or a MariaDB server running under it, an OpenJDK 8 or newer installed within, and Apache Maven version 3.6 or later installed within.
+Since this experiment uses shell script, this guide assumes that you are with a GNU/Linux-based operating system that already have a MySQL server or a MariaDB server installed and running on it, an OpenJDK 8 or newer installed on it, and Apache Maven version 3.6 or later installed on it.

 ### Compile For & Run Under Apache TomEE Plume/Plus

 An Apache TomEE Plume or Plus version 8.0.6 or higher is required for this test.
-Download it, extract it, and put the TomEE installation directory inside `./fdaf-application-example/fdaf/` directory, for example you will get the TomEE installation directory (or a `$catalina_home`) will be alike:
+Download and extract it inside `./fdaf-application-example/fdaf/` directory, so that you will, for example, get the TomEE installation directory (or a `$catalina_home`) will be alike as:
 `./fdaf-application-example/fdaf/apache-tomee-plume-8.0.6/`.

 #### TomEE Data Source & Transaction Manager Configuration

-To make this FDAF application example running correctly, you must configure a data source and a transaction manager for TomEE as shown by the example
+To make this FDAF application example running correctly under Apache TomEE Plume/Plus 8.0.6 (or higher), you must configure a data source and a transaction manager for TomEE as shown by the example below:
-below:

     <?xml version="1.0" encoding="UTF-8"?>
     <tomee>